Personal god: Islam

-The six directions are: above, below, right, left, front and back.
-The above statement of al-Tahawi refutes the anthropomorphist's dogmas that imagine Allah has a physical body and human form, and being occupied in a place, direction or trajectory.
+The six directions are above, below, right, left, front, and back.
+The above statement of al-Tahawi refutes the anthropomorphist's dogmas that imagine Allah has a physical body and human form and is occupied in a place, direction, or trajectory.
 'Ali al-Qari (d.
 1014/1606) in his Sharh al-Fiqh al-Akbar states: "Allah the Exalted is not in any place or space, nor is He subject to time, because both time and space are amongst His creations.
 He the Exalted was present in pre-existence and there was nothing of the creation with Him".